 - difficulty breathing

-These symptoms are often diagnosed as another medical condition, an individual’s depression might go unnoticed and untreated.
+These symptoms are like another medical condition; an individual’s depression might go unnoticed and untreated.

 One of the most common forms of mental illness that people experience is depression.
 Research suggests that 16 million Americans deal with at least one major episode of depression each year.
 Many factors can bring about depression, such as a family history of the condition, alcohol and drug abuse, or chronic physical pain.

 The good news is that depression is a treatable illness.
 Most people see a noticeable improvement after proper diagnosis and treatment.

 Though it varies depending on the type of depressive condition a person is experiencing, treatment generally involves some medication and counseling, which can address the cause of the depression.
 It gives a person the opportunity to develop strategies in preventing future episodes from taking over their life.

 People need to seek help for their depression or family members, friends, or colleagues to ask about a person’s wellbeing.
 If it is left untreated, depression can recur more often and last longer.